vmalloc/dwight/README.md

       $ vagrant ssh client
       vagrant@client:~$ sudo nosetests -w src/tests

+# Acknowledgements

+Special credit and thanks go to **Yotam Rubin**, who came up with the idea and drove this project forward.

 # LICENSE

 Dwight is distributed under the BSD 3-clause license.
 (See `LICENSE`)